 Unpaid time off

-The University may allow unpaid time off if you don’t have enough accrued time off to cover your time away from work or on an approved leave of absence without pay.
-Unpaid time off must be approved by your supervisor.
+The University may allow unpaid time off if you don’t have enough accrued time off to cover your time away from work or when on an approved leave of absence without pay.
+Unpaid time off must be approved by your manager.

 The use of unpaid time off may impact other employment provisions as outlined below.